 Personal recognition.
 I was twice included in the MDJ Power 25 (2000 and 2001) as one of the 25 most influential people in the Mac community.
 In 2007, I was included on the MacTech 25, another list of the most influential Mac people.

 Steve Jobs: 1955-2011.
 Steve Jobs' death affected me in a surprisingly personal way, especially considering that I never met the man.
-Maybe this is because he had such a profound effect on my life.
 You can find my reflections here:

 - Steve Jobs (Slanted Viewpoint posting)